joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

 Just before emission, at the end of the _Code Phase_, we have constructed a language-agnostic representation of the Excel computation.
 The final challenge is to convert this abstract model into concrete compilable code.
 In this thesis, we chose C\# for the target or destination language.
 In this subsection, we briefly cover the Roslyn API to explain what it does.
 Then we dive into the code generation and explain how we map the code: a straightforward process.
 Finally, we discuss some of the subtleties needed to make the project actually compile.

+==== Target Language
+We choose C\# for several reasons.
+C\# is a multi-paradigm language, which means it is possible to use both object-oriented imperative or functional code.
+Another reason is that C\# is one of the most widely used languages, with the .NET framework being the most used framework @stack_overflow_stack_2024.
+Lastly, the author has the most experience with the C\# language and we believe this is one of the most readable languages, but we acknowledge this is purely preference.
+That said, the language-agnostic nature of the _Code Model_ means that the compiler can be extended to Java, Kotlin or another programming language

 ==== Roslyn API
 The Roslyn API is an open-source .NET compiler platform developed by Microsoft.
 It exposes the whole compiler process, from internal data structures to transformations, to the programmer and let's the programmer use the compiler within the C\# language itself.

 Like we spoke about earlier, the Roslyn API is flexible and expressive.
 However, this flexibility comes at a price since it demands explicit syntax and is able to produce invalid C\# code when misconfigured.
 While there are helper APIs to combat this issue, they are still very primitive, verbose, and allow for uncompilable code.
 Hence, we rely on the stricter semantics the _Code Model_ grants.

-It is important to emphasise that Roslyn, by design, does not improve the code generated by the layout model.
+It is important to emphasise that this Roslyn step, by design, does not improve the code generated by the layout model.
 We only define what it has to output and it renders this to a source file.
 This places the burden of correctness on the layout model and the transformations leading up to emission.
 This design choice ensures transparency and reusability: every optimisation, transformation, or refactoring is explicit in the layout or preceding passes, and not hidden inside the emission step for a specific language.
 This step does, however, apply some language-specific transformations to improve readability.
 These optimisations include choosing for one-liner if-statements instead of full bodied if-statements or making sure the latest language features are being used.
 It does this on the Roslyn syntax tree as it is being generated.

 ==== Mapping
 Translating from the _Code Model_ to the Roslyn syntax tree is fairly straightforward.
 Statements and expressions are recursively mapped to Roslyn’s corresponding syntax nodes.
 For many constructs, this direct, and not much work is needed.
 For example, a list initialisation in the layout model becomes an object creation with a collection initialiser in C\#.
 For others, such as properties and functions, we need to see if optimisations can be made to the code layout, such as using onliners with expression bodies versus full scoped bodies.